 Ignite your startup by enrolling in Microsoft® BizSpark™, a global program designed to accelerate the success of early stage Startups.
 BizSpark provides fast, easy access to current full-featured Microsoft development tools and production licenses of server products; professional technical support from Microsoft; and connections to a global community of business experts who can help guide you through the hurdles of growing your business.
 Microsoft BizSpark's requirements are minimal and best of all there are no fees.

 To join BizSpark, Microsoft recommends you be sponsored by a BizSpark Network Partner, such as Brandeis.
 You’ll find more program details here.
 When you’re ready to sign up, contact us about sponsorship and how to get your enrollment code.
+You must be affiliated with Brandeis and possess a Brandeis email address to participate.
 Once you have your enrollment code, joining BizSpark is fast and easy.
 No payment or credit card information is required.

 Brandeis, You are a MassBio Member!

 Anyone with a Brandeis email can automatically gain free membership to the Massachusetts Biotechnology Council.
 As a member you can participate in professional development, attend mixers and networking events, get discounts on goods and services and benefit from industry visibility in the life sciences.
 Click to create an account and start taking advantage of all that MassBio membership has to offer.